ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 ### Be sure to have Event Stream or kafka running

-Create the Event Stream service using the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/event-streams)
+Create the Event Stream service using the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/event-streams), you can also read our [quick article](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/iks/#event-streams-service-on-ibm-cloud) on this event stream cloud deployment.
+We also have deployed Event Stream in cloud private deployment as described [here](https://ibm-cloud-architecture.github.io/refarch-eda/deployments/eventstreams/).

 The following diagram illustrates the topics configured in IBM Cloud Event Stream service: